pagkly/Zed/Investopedia/Investing/Entity Theory.md

 In terms of ownership versus control, limited liability for owners in certain businesses is essential for commerce.
 To maintain a system that separates owners from company liability, the entity theory establishes a baseline that makes it possible to separate the business finances from that of the owners.
 The separation of personal and professional [business activities](https://www.investopedia.com/terms/b/business-activities.asp) is a consistent and significant aspect of commerce around the world.
 Entity theory is integral to all aspects of commerce.

 Entity theory is a fundamental aspect of modern accounting.
-It's based on the simple balance sheet [accounting equation](https://www.investopedia.com/terms/a/accounting-equation.asp):
+It's based on the simple [[Balance Sheet]] [accounting equation](https://www.investopedia.com/terms/a/accounting-equation.asp):

 Assets\=Liabilities+Stockholders’ Equitywhere:Liabilities\=All current and long-termdebts and obligationsStockholders’ Equity\=Assets available toshareholders after all liabilities\\begin{aligned} &\\text{Assets} = \\text{Liabilities} + \\text{Stockholders' Equity}\\\\ &\\textbf{where:}\\\\ &\\text{Liabilities} = \\text{All current and long-term} \\\\ &\\text{debts and obligations}\\\\ &\\text{Stockholders' Equity} = \\text{Assets available to} \\\\ &\\text{shareholders after all liabilities}\\\\ \\end{aligned}